erwin4d/research_projects/Random_Projections/Random_Projections_with_Control_Variates/README.md

 Again, while the control variate correction is in terms of a, using an estimate of the inner product (even the ordinary random projection estimate - which we have to compute anyway!) provides better variance reduction, rather than computing the empirical control variate correction.

+# Why is this useful?

+For Euclidean distances, consider complete linkage clustering (this looks at the furthest distance between two clusters).
+Control variates improves this distance estimate.

+For inner products, consider similarity detection (vectors which are correlated).
+Control variates improve the inner product estimate.